 These are quite similar to the V-Notch shorts in that they do have an upside down cutout in a shape of a V, but where it is placed is different.
 The Split shorts are loose fitting, and the cutout is at the bottom.
 This style is seen more for performance and tends to offer the best range of movement, and flexibility while you run to achieve your goals.

 The V-Notch short is the most popular choice.
-They were clever with the name as it’s due to the upside down v-shaped cutout on the outer leg seams.
-The advantages of the v-shaped cutout are that it allows the runner to have a greater flexibility and movement than if the seams had been stitched together.
-They are loose fitted, with women’s styles running a bit shorter in length, but men’s styles also running a bit on the shorter side to allow for better movement while you run.
+They were clever with the name as it’s due to the upside-down V-shaped cutout on the outer leg seams.
+The advantages of the V-shaped cutout are that it allows the runner to have a greater flexibility and movement than if the seams had been stitched together.
+They are loose fitting, with women’s styles running a bit shorter in length, but men’s styles also running a bit on the shorter side to allow for better movement while you run.

-If you are looking for women’s running shorts they are tailored to fit a woman’s body.
-In fact, typically the cut will fit the female’s waist, hips and thighs better than a males.
+Women’s Running Shorts are typically cut to fit the female’s waist, hips, and thighs better than males.
 This will provide a more comfortable run.

-What about shorts that are cut and designed for both men and women?
+Unisex Shorts are cut and designed for both men and women.
 They are not tailored to fit specific support or fit of each individual body, therefore it’s said they won’t provide the same type of comfort and protection as specified gender shorts.